Skip to content

 dotnet add package Faactory.Channels

-The first step is to register with the DI container and configure the channels.
-These (channel) configurations are always named, which means that we can have multiple channel configurations for different purposes.
-Nonetheless, if we only need one channel pipeline, we can do it all at once by configuring a default channel.
+The first step is to register Channels with the DI container and configure the channel pipelines.
+These configurations are always named, which means that you can have multiple channel configurations for different purposes.
+Nonetheless, if you only need one channel pipeline, you can do it all at once by configuring a default channel.

 IServiceCollection services = ...;